KQL Assistant

 - Use Format Document (

-Shift+Alt+F) and the command KQL: Check Syntax when you want a full pass
+Shift+Alt+F) and KQL: Check Syntax when you want a full offline validation pass (does not run against Azure)

 Organizing multiple queries